Not Sure How to Manage Your Money? Follow This Simple Flowchart

 After necessities, should you pay down debt?

-Though everyone’s situation is different — and you should carefully assess what works for you — a Reddit user recently created an easy-to-follow flowchart that provides a great starting point.
+Though everyone’s situation is different — and you should carefully assess what works for you — Reddit user “Beached89” recently created an easy-to-follow flowchart that provides a great starting point.

 This Flowchart is So Simple, It’s Brilliant

 The flowchart presents a series of yes/no questions that explain exactly how you should prioritize your spending and investing.

 Instead of going into too much detail, I’ll just share the darn thing with you.